Skip to Main Content

 MSUM Policies & Procedures

-Visit University Policies website for the most up-to-date Academic Honesty Policy
+Visit the Academic Honesty Policy in the Student Handbook

 Custodian of Policy: Vice President of Academic Affairs